Y Combinator runs two three-month funding cycles a year, one from January through March and one from June through August.

 Eventually we may hit some kind of limit on the number of people we can advise, but we haven't hit it yet.
 There are only 4 weeks a year (2 each cycle) when so many people want office hours that we have to limit them to startups in the current batch.
 And the length of the office hour request queue shows us that, as of now at least, we're never so overloaded that we can't satisfy everyone who wants to talk to us.

 Demo Day has become a big deal.
-From the first one, which had 15 people in the audience, it has grown into a day-long event for about 450 investors.
+From the first one, which had 15 people in the audience, it has grown into a three day-long event for about 1000 investors.

 Between and after the presentations on Demo Day, founders and investors mingle and talk further.
 The goal for startups is to introduce themselves.
 Most of the convincing investors to invest happens in subsequent meetings.